 The current careers landscape can be confusing, fragmented and unclear for many.
 Through our partnership with the Careers & Enterprise Company we help young people to better understand the modern workplace, develop skills and attributes they need to compete in today’s labour market.

 There are several ways that employers can inform and inspire their future workforce.
-One is through engaging with young people in local schools and colleges.
-The time commitment is flexible – from as little as an hour as every employer encounter is invaluable.
+One is through engaging with young people in schools and colleges.
+The time commitment is flexible – from as little as an hour, given every employer encounter is invaluable.

 - Support the school or college’s senior leadership team to develop and evaluate their careers plans